zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

 11. Click **Structure** again to close the structure view.

-## Change the Name of the main-start Page
+## STEP 5: Change the Name of the main-start Page

 It makes sense at this point to change the name of the main-start page to main-departments, to match the name of the main-employees page.